slowernews/wisdom-tldr/chapters/chapter_1_self.md

 People repeat very easily the same mistakes.
 You improve by examining your failures.
 It will help you [letting go](#on-mistakes-and-failure).

-> *'Journal early before your inhibitions take in.'*

-> *'Keep a journal to record the lessons you learn in life.
+> *'Journal early before your inhibitions take in.
+Keep a journal to record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want.'*

 > *'All truly great thoughts are conceived by walking.' -- Nietzsche*

 ### Applied knowledge

 However action not knowledge leads to [success](chapter_appendix.md#on-success).
-If you are not constantly taking action on the new information that you are learning then you haven’t truly learned anything at all.
-It's just educational porn.
+If you are not constantly taking action on the new information that you are learning then it's just educational porn.

 > *'Seek knowledge.
 Knowledge and Courage are the elements of Greatness.
 Wisdom and strength, eyes and hands.
 Knowledge without courage is sterile.' -- Balthasar Gracian*

 > *'Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it.'*

 <!--
 career day an year -> journaling self analysis.